Coronavirus Feels A Lot Like My Everyday…

 I want to believe that the government here is doing the best they can.
 The optimist in me believes that they’ll conjure up the proper amount of tests to test everyone who needs it.
 And when they do, I’d like for them to start someplace like mine.

 Lucky for me, my life already is pretty similar to the new standards of quarantine in place for much of the inhabited world right now.
 I live in an apartment specifically catered to those with assistance needs.
 Many are elderly.
 Some, like me, are more independent but still need a little help with certain parts of daily life.
-At the front desk, there’s a “gatekeeper” who help monitor who comes in and out (they’re really cracking down on it now!).
+At the front desk, there’s a “gatekeeper” who monitors who comes in and out (they’re really cracking down on it now!).
 One level is a nurses’ floor – for quick assistance should someone fall or get sick.
 Another is a dining hall.
-By the time you come up the elevator to my story, you’ll pass not one, but two, stations to sanitize your hands before even reaching me for a hug or handshake.
+By the time you get off the elevator on my floor, you’ll pass not one, but two, stations to sanitize your hands before even reaching me for a hug or handshake.

 Though of course, neither of those are happening right now.
 I’m playing it super safe.
 It may seem that my living situation is extremely fortunate considering that I don’t really ever have to leave the building into the world of chaos out there, but my condition like most others that live here makes us subject to a round of sudden death if the virus ever makes its way to us.
 It’s especially terrorizing against the elderly and those who are sick, whether they know it or not.